tani/pegzilla/README.md

-# pegzilla
+# Pegzilla 🦕
-The modern parser combinator
+The modern parser combinator!